-If you’ve had any success in the MLM world for any given amount of time, one thing should be very obvious, and that’s the cycle of events and how important it is to get new and old butt’s alike, in to seats.
+If you’ve had any success in the MLM world for any given amount of time, one thing should be very obvious: the cycle of events and how important it is to get butts in to seats.
 More importantly, it’s getting those butts in seats about once every 90 days.
 Studies show that those who attend an event at least once every 90 days are more likely to stick to the business.
-And sticking with it, is half the battle.
+And sticking with it is half the battle.
 You’ve probably heard the old adage “90% of success is showing up.”
-Well, this is true and it’s why you want to make sure that you are always working towards the “next” event.
+Well, this is true and it’s why you want to make sure that you are always working towards the next event.

-1. Promote for your event at least 3 months in advance.
+Promote for your event at least 3 months in advance.
 Create perks or discounts for early registrants to encourage faster registration.
 Mention the event on every call, and make it easy for your distributors to share event details through social media, teaser videos and email communications.
-DO invest in a press release, especially for larger events or events that signify a major announcement (i.e. Pre Launch, New Product).
-As you lock in your Key Note speakers or contributors, focus on what those presenters will be talking about to pique curiosity and sell value.
+Do invest in a press release, especially for larger events or events that signify a major announcement (i.e. Pre Launch, New Product).
+As you lock in your key note speakers or contributors, focus on what those presenters will be talking about to pique curiosity and sell value.

-2. Rooms need to be size appropriate.
+Rooms need to be size appropriate for the distributors in attendance.
 Too few people in too large of a room will make your event look tiny.
 You want maybe 10 feet between the end of each row of seating to the side walls of the room and no more than 20 feet from the last row of seating to the back of the room.
 You can accomplish a fuller looking room by setting up classroom style (seating where there are rows of 6-8 foot tables with chairs in long rows) or even half round (round tables where only half the table is utilized so all seating faces the stage).
 On the morning of your event, you can typically add or subtract tables pretty quickly if you didn’t know in advance how many people to expect.

-3. Music will help set the mood.
-Upbeat music playing as people enter the room, take their seats and prepare for the meeting will keep the energy high before the festivities begin.
-Having walk-on/walk-off music is always a good way to kill any dead air or awkward silences as your Speakers go on and off the stage.
+Music will help set the mood.
+Upbeat music playing as people enter the room, take their seats, and prepare for the meeting will keep the energy high before the festivities begin.
+Having walk-on/walk-off music is always a good way to kill any dead air or awkward silences as your speakers go on and off the stage.
 Nothing communicates high energy like a Katy Perry tune or the Mission Impossible theme music.

-4. Presenters need to be prepped ahead of time so that they come ready with their presentation.
+Presenters need to be prepped ahead of time so that they come ready with their presentation.
 Are they using Keynote or PowerPoint?
-(Important detail to know, since it may mean bringing a special adapter for use with mac’s versus pc based laptops).
-Will they be playing a video from the Internet?
+(Important detail to know, since it may mean bringing a special adapter for use with Mac’s versus Windows laptops).
+Will they be playing a video from the internet?
 (Internet in meeting space typically comes at a price).
-Will there be a way to notify the Presenter that their time on stage is almost up?
+Will there be a way to notify the presenter that their time on stage is almost up?
 (A timer works great, or waving a bright red bandana in the air whilst jumping up and down from the back of the room).
 Having an Emcee will typically help your event stay on track and will allow each speaker an appropriate introduction as well.